bbelderbos/bbelderbos.github.io/_posts/2016-12-15-featured-image-creator.md

 <h3>Featured image creator</h3>

 I created the [Featured image creator](http://projects.bobbelderbos.com/featured_image) to automate featured image creation for my blog.
 You can of course use it for any image creation.
 I works by selecting a background theme (material design or bamboo, more themes to be added ...), select a title and font and optionally a second background image.
 Instead of the fixed themes you can put any image url in the two image fields.
-You can download and bookmark the image.
+You can save (download), bookmark and tweet the created image.
 Here is how it works:

 ![quick tour]({{ site.baseurl }}/assets/feat_img1.gif)